Trick #6: Even more switches

 - You must be logged in to reply to this topic.

-It is well known that a switch can be connected to the sensor inputs.
+It is well known that you can connect a switch to the sensor inputs.

-But the fact that you can connect as many switches as you want over the network is certainly new!
+But the fact that you can connect as many switches as you want via the network is certainly new!

-With the help of the smart button "Shelly Button1" you can start up to 4 different programs with one button or control individual stations, such as the one here:
+Using the smart button “Shelly Button1” you can start up to 4 different programs or control individual stations with one button, such as the one here:

 https://www.reichelt.de/shelly-button-1-wifi-schwarz-shelly-button1-p284173.html

-These 4 different functions are achieved by distinguishing between single, long, double and triple presses.
-A command can be assigned to each type, here the control of the OpenSprinkler FIRE:
+These 4 different functions are achieved by distinguishing between single, long, double and triple pressing.
+A command can be assigned to each type, here the control of the OpenSprinkler API:

-The button must be programmed so that when pressed, the command
+The button must be programmed so that when pressed it gives the command

 http://os-ip/cm?pw=xxx&sid=0&en=1&t=360